kdabir/has/README.md

 ## Contributing

 Please submit more command checks, it's very easy to do so.
 Fork the repo and send PR.
-Issues and feedback welcomed.
+Issues and feedback welcome.

 ## Paranoid ?

-Don't want to run `curl` piping to `sh`.
+Don't want to run `curl` piping to `bash`.
 Understandably, you might be concerned.
 Worry not.
-- The source is hosted and is served directly from github, no app server in the middle.
-- If you still want to check, do a  `curl -sL https://raw.github.com/kdabir/dq/master/bin/core/dq.sh | cat`  first.
+- If you still want to check, do a  `curl -sL <url> | cat`  first.
-    (basically, replacing `sh` with `cat`, to see the content of the file )
+    (replacing `bash` with `cat`, to see the content of the file )

 ### ♥